-Report on the Financial Statements:
+Report on the Consolidated Financial Statements

-We have audited the accompanying consolidated financial statements of Emirates Islamic Bank PJSC (the "Bank") and its subsidiary (collectively referred to as the "Group"), which comprise the consolidated statement of financial position as at 31 December 2013, and the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of cash flows and consolidated statement of changes in equity for the year ended, and a summary of significant accounting policies and other explanatory information.
-The consolidated financial statements of the Group as of 31 December 2012 were audited by another auditor whose report dated 30 January 2013 expressed an unqualified opinion on the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Emirates Islamic Bank PJSC (the "Bank") and its subsidiaries (collectively referred to as the "Group"), which comprise the consolidated statement of financial position as at 31 December 2014, and the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of cash flows and consolidated statement of changes in equity for the year ended, and a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Consolidated Financial Statements:
+Management's Responsibility for the Consolidated Financial Statements

-Management is responsible for the preparation and fair preparation of these consolidated financial statements in accordance with International Financial Reporting Standards and applicable provisions of the articles of association of the Bank, Federal Law No. 8 of 1984 (as amended), Islamic Shari'ah'a rules and principles, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair preparation of these consolidated financial statements in accordance with International Financial Reporting Standards and applicable provisions of the articles of association of the Bank, Federal Law No. 8 of 1984 (as amended), Islamic Sharia'a rules and principles, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-Auditors' Responsibility:
+Auditors' Responsibility